frraahn/Technology-and-Information-System/README.md

 # Technology and Information System
 Welcome to my Technology and Information System GitHub portfolio repository where I've compiled all my assignments for my first semester of my first year student in Computer Science (Data Engineering).
-This course will introduce students to information systems and technology (IS/IT) and its uses at home and work.
-Various aspects of IS/IT encompassing hardware, software, network and communications will be introduced.
-Students are equipped with basic skills in handling PC installation and productivity tools via practical work in the labs, which shall comprise a major part of the study.
-Each assignment is organized into separate directories for easy navigation.
+Students will learn about information systems and technology (IS/IT) in this course and how to apply it at home and at place of employment.
+Topic like hardware, software, networks, and communications will all be covered in the introduction to various IS/IT components.

 - [Assignments](#assignments)
 - [Reflection](#reflection)